 Loxymore

-is an independent cultural media founded in 2015 in Guadeloupe that documents and promotes Creole-speaking urban cultures.
-Through its video formats (interviews, live performances, documentaries), events (Loxymore On Stage, listening parties, exhibitions) and artistic collaborations, Loxymore creates narratives around music, fashion, graffiti and cultural expressions from the Creole and African worlds.
+Loxymore is an independent cultural media outlet founded in 2015 in Guadeloupe that documents and promotes Creole-speaking urban cultures.
+Through its video content (interviews, live performances, documentaries), events (Loxymore On Stage, listening parties, exhibitions), and artistic collaborations, Loxymore creates narratives centered on music, fashion, graffiti, and cultural expressions from Creole and African communities.

 Loxymore #4